-- A. Install to ceiling framing directly to structural framing as indicated. - B. Apply gypsum board of maximum practical length with long dimensions at right angles to furring channels and fasten with drywall screws spaced 12 inches on center in the field of the board and 8 inches on center along abutting edges.
+- A. Install to ceiling framing, to suspended grid framing, or directly to structural framing as indicated. - B. Apply gypsum board of maximum practical length with long dimensions at right angles to furring channels and fasten with drywall screws spaced 12 inches on center in the field of the board and 8 inches on center along abutting edges.
 All end and edge joints shall occur over furring channels with end joints staggered.
 Properly support gypsum board around cutouts and openings.